 2. Does your protocol include software usage?
 Y

 If yes, we will need you to record using screen recording software to capture the steps.
 If you use a Mac, QuickTime X also has the ability to record the steps.
 Please upload all screen captured files to your project page.
+The computer we use for this protocol is very old.
+The best screen shots we can provide are screen captures.

 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)